pshihn/ecp-website/pickers/slider-color-picker.md

 script: /scripts/slider-color-picker.js
 element: slider-color-picker
 date: 2020-01-05
-size: 3.92 KB
+size: 3.9 KB
 tags: ['pickers']
 ---

 # Slider Color Picker

-There are sliders to control the Hue, Saturation, Brightness, and the Opacity (Alpha).
+Thie color picker has two modes — HSBA and RGBA.
+Sliders control the Hue, Saturation, Brightness, or the Red, Green, and Blue values of the color along with the Alpha value (opacity).

 ## Installation
 This color picker is shipped as an ES Module.
 You can add it to your project via npm